In this post we learn how to make a simple transistor latch circuit using just two BJTs and a few resistors.

 A latch circuit can be used to lock or latch the output of the circuit in response to an input signal and sustain the position even after the input signal is removed.
 The output may be used to operate a load controlled through a relay, SCR, Triac or simply by the output transistor itself.

-The simple transistor latch circuit described in this article can be made very cheaply using just a couple of transistors and some other passive component.
+The simple latch circuit using transistors described in this article can be made very cheaply using just a couple of transistors and some other passive component.

 As shown in the figure transistor T1 and T2 are configured in such a manner that T2 follows T1 to either conduct and or to stop the conduction depending upon the trigger received at the input of T1.